The Seattle Aquarium offers a glimpse into aquatic life in Puget Sound and in the ocean beyond.

 “Oh, look!
 The colors are changing and they’re just going around and around!”

 We had gotten to the Ring of Life — the moon jelly exhibit.
-Through the glass we could see their tendrils pushing against the water, with their umbrella-shape heads propelling them around the circle.
+Through the glass, we could see their tendrils pushing against the water, with their umbrella-shaped heads propelling them around the circle.
 The kids challenged each other to follow one jellyfish all the way around the ring – a very tricky game to play!

 Tropical fish of the Pacific Ocean

-Next the path led us to a beautiful collection of glowing tropical fish, corals, various types of jellyfish, another octopus, seahorses and of course, Nemo look-alikes!
+Next, we followed the hallway down the path that led us to a beautiful collection of glowing tropical fish, corals, various types of jellyfish, another octopus, seahorses and of course, Nemo look-alikes!
 There were many beautiful clownfish swimming in the hairs of an anemone, each a near duplicate of the hero of the Disney movie “Finding Nemo.”